-To the contrary, people change, grow, and feel well when they’re able to connect with and express their true, unique, weird inner self regardless of what society’s rule makers (or one’s internal rule maker) say.
+People transform their lives when they learn to connect with and express their unique, authentic, deep inner self regardless of what society’s rule makers (or one’s internal rule makers) say.

-Bad states of mind and painful situations arise when we marginalize the parts or ourselves that don’t fit in with the world’s (or our own) idea of how we should be.
+Chronic mental distress arises when we unconsciously marginalize the parts or ourselves that don’t fit in with the world’s (or our own) idea of how we’re supposed to be.

 Close your eyes and take three slow, deep breaths, and come into the present moment with your awareness.

-Imagine being connected to your absolutely uninhibited, confident, unique, creative, expressive, powerful, beautiful, weird, free self.
+Imagine being in touch with your absolutely uninhibited, confident, creative, expressive, powerful, beautiful, one-of-a-kind free self.

 Visualize yourself being and living this wonderfully “crazy” way.

 Feel into it and get a physical sense of who you are independent of all the preconceptions of who you’re supposed to be.